 What is a CloudBC Contract Framework?

-A CloudBC Framework Agreement (CFA) is a legal agreement between the Province and an Eligible Cloud Provider establishing the terms under which the provider may have its offer of eligible services in the appointed categories presented in the CloudBC Marketplace and enter into contracts with eligible customers using the CloudBC Marketplace.
+A CloudBC Framework Agreement (CFA) is a legal agreement between the Province of BC and an Eligible Cloud Provider establishing the terms under which the provider may have its offer of eligible services in the appointed categories presented in the CloudBC Marketplace and enter into contracts with eligible customers using the CloudBC Marketplace.